Know the Process

 Rent Already Paid

 You can prove the rent was paid, partially paid, or the landlord's demand was for the wrong amount.
+Keep all rent receipts, money order stubs, canceled checks, and bank statements as evidence.

 📋